gardenia22/Psniffer/README.md

 Psniffer
 ========
+This is a project from my course that requires us building a GUI program with basic functions of a sniffer by using [winPcap](www.winpcap.org/) library.

-A GUI sniffer wrritten by Python using wxPython, winpcapy and matplotlib.
+Psniffer is a GUI sniffer wrritten by Python using wxPython, winpcapy and matplotlib.

 #Requirement:
 * [wxPython]( http://www.wxpython.org/)